hapax/hapax.github.io/fun.md

 ### Writing/reading

-I'm also an avid reader, and spend a lot of time/money fossicking for books.
+I'm an bookworm, and spend a lot of time/money fossicking for books.
 Some annotated lists:
 - [Used bookstores](reviews/bookstores.md).
 A short field guide to Vancouver's for fellow bibliophiles.